Treasury secretary warns 'extraordinary measures' needed to keep US from defaulting on debt as soon as next week - KVIA

 By Nikki Carvajal and Tami Luhby, CNN

-The Treasury Department said Friday the US will reach the debt limit on January 19 — months before other estimates projected — and “extraordinary measures” will need to be taken, setting up one of the first major battles on Capitol Hill after Republicans took control of the House.
+The Treasury Department said Friday the US will reach the debt limit on January 19 and “extraordinary measures” will need to be taken, setting up one of the first major battles on Capitol Hill after Republicans took control of the House.

+The debt limit is the maximum that the federal government is allowed to borrow, after Congress set a level more than a century ago to curtail government borrowing.
+Congress has in the past raised the debt limit to avoid a default on US debt that economists have warned would be “financial Armageddon.”
+That’s what lawmakers did in late 2021 following the last standoff over the debt ceiling.

 “Presidents and Treasury secretaries of both parties have made clear that the government must not default on any obligation of the United States, and, as noted, Treasury secretaries in every administration over recent decades have used these extraordinary measures when necessary,” Treasury Secretary Janet Yellen wrote in a letter to House Speaker Kevin McCarthy on Friday.
 “Yet the use of extraordinary measures enables the government to meet its obligations for only a limited amount of time.”